Identifying Hazards and Communicating Risks

 The recipient

 The recipient is an active participant in communication.
-The recipient’s prior knowledge, beliefs, attitudes and experience affect his understanding of the message (see Nerd’s corner People and their perceptions).
+The recipient’s prior knowledge, beliefs, attitudes and experience affect their understanding of the message (see Nerd’s corner People and their perceptions).
 When communicating with patients, a clinician needs to assess the patient’s state and adapt the message accordingly.

 People and their perceptions